 Civic Sectors’ Leadership Religion Sector Social Capital (CSLRSSC)

-One clergy Dialogue topic, “Clergy Social Capital,” focused on how clergy could enhance these relationships and impact their community engagement.
-What became apparent were the limits on the time available to each clergyperson … they now recognized how this limitation impacted their ability to establish essential professional relationships with the key civic sectors’ leaders…
+One clergy Dialogue topic, “Clergy Social Capital (CSC),” focused on how clergy could enhance these relationships and impact their community engagement.
+What became apparent were the limits on the time available to each clergy person.
+They now recognized how this limitation impacted their ability to establish essential professional relationships with the key Civic Sectors’ leaders.

-… I designed a formula that would enable clergy, in 30 hours a year, to know and be known by each of their … leaders of government – cities, county, state – and education…
+In response to this reality, I designed a formula that would enable clergy, in 30 hours a year, to know and be known by each of the communal leaders serving their congregants from government – cities, county, state – and education.

 This also included establishing relations with the clergy serving the ten closest congregations.
 The lack of this relationship was consistently stated by clergy…